FoxsterDev/DevAccelerationSystem/README.md

 [ProjectCompilationCheck][Error] Compilation failed for WebGLNotDevelopment with errors:[1]: Unity module WebGL is not installed.
 Try to install the module and restart the unity.
 2. if a config is not enabled it will be skipped during run

-## Features
-1. Support configurations for player script compilation with build target and scripting define symbols.
-2. Simplified scriptable object editor to run compilation checks from Unity
-2. Supports EditorMode and BatchMode.
-You can easily integrate it into your CI/CD.
-Example bash script is provided in the package.
-3. Compilation output viewer window to see the previous compilation results.

 ## How to contribute
 Don't hesitate to [create an Issue ](https://github.com/FoxsterDev/DevAccelerationSystem/issues/new)